anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 **Table_7_ORTEGA.py**

-This file runs many instances of the ortaga library for comparison but forces ortegra to run one at a time severly affecting its optomization as such crateding this table saves files as chackpoints to not need to be run from scratch again if it needs to be rerun.
-It also has a segnificant run time.
+This file runs many instances of the Ortega library for comparison but forces Ortega to run pair of trajectories at a time severely affecting its optimization.
+To save time in recreating the table after the first run checkpoints are saved.
+It also has a significant run time.

-If the csv of the Ortega results are already created to only rerun the table run only the first and last cells.
+If the csv of the Ortega results is already created to only rerun the table only run the first and last cells.

 This file requires the following to be update
 - db          =  'ResRoute'